 The default position of the Turtle is at the origin (0, 0) and its default angle is 0 (facing East).
-The default line width is 1 and default line color is blue.
+The default line width is 1, default line height is 0 (the trace is 2D in the XY plane) and default line color is blue.
 The red and green lines with arrows are the axes of the coordinate system (red = x, green = y).
-The size of the grid square is $10 \times 10$ steps.
+The size of the grid square is 10×10 steps.
 This size can be customized in Settings.
 Both the axes and the grid can be turned off in the menu.
 The turtle's pen is down by default.